CLong05/Optimization-2022/README.md

 ------

-In this warehouse is the final assignment of the Optimization Theory course of School of Computer Science & Engineering, Sun Yat-Sen University in the spring semester of 2022.
+This is the final assignment for the Optimization Theory course of Sun Yat-sen University in the spring semester of 2022.

 Document description: